Sunny with a High Near 74

 Today

-A 30 percent chance of showers, mainly after 5pm.
 Sunny, with a high near 74.
-Breezy, with a south wind 6 to 11 mph increasing to 19 to 24 mph in the afternoon.
-Winds could gust as high as 38 mph.
+Windy, with a west wind 7 to 12 mph increasing to 21 to 26 mph in the afternoon.
+Winds could gust as high as 40 mph.

 Tonight

-A chance of showers, with thunderstorms also possible after 5am.
-Partly cloudy, with a low around 42.
-Breezy, with a southwest wind 17 to 22 mph decreasing to 6 to 11 mph after midnight.
-Winds could gust as high as 33 mph.
-Chance of precipitation is 50%.
+Partly cloudy, with a low around 44.
+Windy, with a west southwest wind 20 to 25 mph decreasing to 8 to 13 mph after midnight.
+Winds could gust as high as 34 mph.

 Friday

-A 50 percent chance of showers and thunderstorms, mainly after 8am.
-Partly sunny, with a high near 59.
-Breezy, with a west wind 7 to 17 mph, with gusts as high as 26 mph.
+Scattered showers, mainly after 11am.
+Partly sunny, with a high near 62.
+Breezy, with a west wind 8 to 15 mph, with gusts as high as 23 mph.
+Chance of precipitation is 30%.

 Friday Night